 You need your travel insurance for Crohn’s disease to be high enough to cover potential medical bills – but the higher the cover limit, the higher your premium.

 Will I need a letter from my doctor before I can travel?

 You may require a letter from your doctor stating you’re able to travel – you should check the terms of your travel insurance policy.

 Will a European Health Insurance Card (EHIC) help if I am travelling and have Crohn’s disease?

-An EHIC - and its new replacement the Global Health Insurance Card (GHIC) - allows you to access state-provided healthcare across Europe on the same terms as a local resident – this means at reduced cost or sometimes for free.
+An EHIC - and its new replacement the Global Health Insurance Card (GHIC) - allows you to access state-provided healthcare in EU countries on the same terms as a local resident – this means at reduced cost or sometimes for free.
 UK residents can still get a free GHIC through the NHS and it will continue to be accepted, even though the UK is no longer part of the EU.

 But it is not a replacement for travel insurance, and it will not cover you for treatment at a private hospital.

 If you need treatment, head to a state medical facility first and then tell your insurance provider.
 You’ll then be advised on what additional private treatment might be covered by your policy.

 What else do I need to consider for travel if I have Crohn’s disease?

 Make sure you keep your policy and your insurance provider’s contact details to hand when you are on your trip.
 If you change travel plans, be sure to update your insurer so it can be reflected in the policy.

 You may also need a doctor’s letter and you should have clear instructions of the medication you need to take while you are on your travels.

 Make sure you have enough medication to see you through your trip and take note of when you need to take your medication if you are travelling through and visiting countries in different time zones.